an Indian novelist in China

 The book is truly awesome.
-VS tells a rather personal account of his journey, and he has got mad skills when it comes to storytelling.
-While I am rushing through the pages, I am thinking: no wonder that guy turned out such a successful novelist!
+Seth tells a rather personal account of his journey, and he has got great skills when it comes to storytelling.
+While I am rushing through the pages, I am thinking: no wonder this guy turned out to be such a successful novelist!

 Vikram Seth’s journey through post-Mao China